-SEL sidebars provide point-of-use strategies for helping students develop their command of oral and written Standard English, a component of the CA ELD standards.
+SEL sidebars provide point-of-use strategies for helping students develop their command of oral and written Standard English, a component of ELD standards.
 Standard English is a term for conventional, grammatically-accepted English, in contrast with home dialects or Community English.
 In California, SELs include students of African American, Chicano, Pacific Islander, and Native American heritage.

 These sidebars do not address the specific home dialects of students, but instead encourage all students to use appropriate academic language in a formal register.

 - Contrastive analysis, e.g., asking students to deliver the same presentation to two distinct groups, such as a group of peers and a group of teachers)